-Ubisoft brought way more than an Assassin's Creed Odyssey keychain to its E3 2018 press conference.
-The studio dedicated a huge chunk of its show to Odyssey's ancient Greek setting, both of its main characters, its RPG systems, and perhaps most importantly, its release date.
+Ubisoft revealed pretty much everything about Assassin's Creed Odyssey at its E3 2018 press conference.
+The studio dedicated a huge chunk of its show to Odyssey's ancient Greek setting, both of its main characters, romance, its RPG systems, and perhaps most importantly, its release date.

 Here's everything we know about Assassin's Creed Odyssey.